-- a.
-Standard: Contracts for more than the simplified acquisition threshold (\$150,000) must address administrative, contractual, or legal remedies in instances where contractors violate or breach contract terms, and provide for such sanctions and penalties as appropriate.
+a.
+Standard: Contracts for more than the simplified acquisition threshold (\$250,000) must address administrative, contractual, or legal remedies in instances where contractors violate or breach contract terms, and provide for such sanctions and penalties as appropriate.
 See 2 C.F.R.
-Part 200, Appendix II, \P A. - b.
-Applicability: This requirement applies to all FEMA grant and cooperative agreement programs.
+Part 200, Appendix II, ¶ A.